 Our goal is to develop a network of cafés and coffee drinkers who support the reusable movement.
-We want to reduce waste from paper cups, engage coffee drinkers in a fun way, and improve performance of participating coffee shops.
+We want to reduce waste from paper cups, engage coffee drinkers in a fun way, and improve the performance of participating coffee shops.

-In an effort to raise awareness amongst coffee drinkers this Earth Day, we are challenging 22,000 people to take the Earth Day Pledge to carry a reusable cup on April 22.
+To raise awareness amongst coffee drinkers this Earth Day, we are challenging 22,000 people to take the Earth Day Pledge to carry a reusable cup on April 22.
 Participants can sign the pledge by visiting KillTheCup and entering their email address.
 Reminders will be sent out in the days leading up to Earth Day, April 22.

 And without further ado, here are three ways you can “Kill the Cup” this Earth Day (and every day…)

 This one is obvious.
 Join Kill the Cup Nation and take the Earth Day Pledge to carry a reusable on April 22.
 As an added benefit, many shops will give you a price discount for bringing your own cup.

 Hold your head high as you walk around with your personal mug.
 And if you see a fellow coffee drinker with a reusable, raise your cup as a sign of respect.
 You’re saving the world one cup at a time.